 Mental toughness is always important.
-But it’s not a stretch to say that everyone could stand to have a bit more of it these days.
-Mental toughness helps ensure that we don’t fly off the handle when things don’t go our way, that we don’t shy away from physically and emotionally challenging situations, or that we don’t continue to escape into behaviors because we can’t handle facing our emotions.
-In short, it’s the ability to endure difficult situations — like the one we’re all facing right now — and there are plenty of exercises to do to strengthen it, both for yourself and your family.
+It helps ensure that we don’t fly off the handle when things don’t go our way, that we don’t shy away from physically and emotionally challenging situations, that we don’t continue to escape into behaviors because we can’t handle facing our emotions.
+In short, mental toughness is the ability to endure difficult situations and there are plenty of exercises you can do to strengthen it.

 Each of the experts we spoke to correlated mental toughness with the ability to tolerate being uncomfortable, whether mentally or physically.
 Starting or ending every day with a cold shower is a simple — though not an easy — way to get more comfortable with being uncomfortable.